anayebi/keras-extra/README.md

 # keras-extra
 Extra Layers that I have added to Keras: Theano-based Deep Learning library.
 More information about Keras can be found here: https://github.com/fchollet/keras/

+Supports both Theano and TensorFlow backends.
+For simplicity, in this ReadMe, we will adhere to the default Theano dim ordering, but to have the layers work with TensorFlow simply use the TensorFlow ordering specified in Keras.
+If you are using TimeDistributedConvolution2D as the first layer of the network, then for the Theano backend, you must specify the input shape with the argument input_shape=(num_time_steps, num_channels, num_rows, num_cols), or if using TensorFlow, supply the argument, batch_input_shape=(batch_num_samples, num_time_steps, num_rows, num_cols, num_channels).

 Layers that have been added to the Keras master branch will be noted in the ReadMe and removed from extra.py.

 Aran Nayebi, 2015